 If you're trying to get pregnant, remember that taking a vitamin with folic acid is essential.
 Our report on multivitamins includes recommendations for the best prenatal vitamins.

-The Clearblue Easy Digital Ovulation Test (Est. $34 for 20 tests) is a bit pricey, but reviewers say that you get what you pay for: In this case, a reliable urine-based ovulation test that requires little guesswork to interpret results.
+The Clearblue Digital Ovulation Test (Est. $35 for 20 tests) is a bit pricey, but reviewers say that you get what you pay for: In this case, a reliable urine-based ovulation kit that requires little guesswork to interpret results.
 Clearblue says the test is 99 percent accurate in detecting your LH surge.
 Most reviewers are pleased with accuracy, though a minority say the test never detected their surge.

 Some users say the test's digital display gives them error messages.
 Clearblue actively responds to reviewer complaints on Amazon, offering to send new tests even when errors result from user error.

-The First Response Ovulation Test (Est. $23 for seven tests) is a more basic urine test than the Clearblue Easy Digital Ovulation Test, but it's easier on the wallet.
+The First Response Ovulation Test (Est. $17 for seven tests) is a more basic urine test than the Clearblue Digital Ovulation Test, but it's a bit easier on the wallet.
 It also comes with a pregnancy test, which reviewers say is a nice bonus.
-Like Clearblue, First Response says the test is more than 99 percent accurate in detecting your LH surge, and most reviewers are happy with accuracy.
+Like Clearblue, First Response says this ovulation kit is more than 99 percent accurate in detecting your LH surge, and most reviewers are happy with accuracy.

 Fertile Focus recommends testing each day after waking and before eating, drinking or brushing teeth.
 You put a drop of saliva on the microscope lens, let it dry for five minutes, and place the lens back in the microscope.
 You then push a light button on the microscope as you look into the lens, rotating it to focus.
 A lot of crystalline-like "ferning" indicates ovulation in the next five days; dots and lines or no discernable pattern mean no ovulation.